 RISD HAVC Museum Fellows

-In collaboration RISD’s department of History of Art and Visual Culture, the Museum offers selected art-history concentrators an opportunity to earn HAVC credit working for a semester in a curatorial department or with the Museum’s conservator, depending on departmental needs.
+In collaboration with RISD’s History of Art and Visual Culture department, the Museum offers selected art history concentrators an opportunity to earn HAVC credit working for a semester in a curatorial department or with the Museum’s conservator, depending on departmental needs.
 This program, administered by HAVC, allows students to learn firsthand about the behind-the-scenes activities in the Museum.
-Click here for more info.

 RISD Graduate Research Assistantships in the RISD Museum

 Various departments in the Museum have work/study opportunities for RISD students.
-For more information, contact Academic Programs.
+Current open positions are listed on RISD’s website.